Mulpatrick

 O Maol Phadraig translates into follower of (St) Patrick.

-It became O'Mulpatrick and Mulpatrick and the first recorded instances of the surname appear in records from the late 16th century in counties Cavan, Fermanagh, Monaghan, Westmeath and Longford.
+It became O'Mulpatrick and Mulpatrick and the first recorded instances of the surname appear in records from the late 16th century in counties Cavan, Fermanagh, Monaghan, Meath, Westmeath and Longford.
 Its current anglicised form is Fitzpatrick.

 In 2019 Fitzpatrick/O'Mulpatrick of Breifne – Ó Maol Phádraig Breifne was registered with the Clans of Ireland.
 This is one of the clans of the Fitzpatrick Clan Society.